cube-drone/rt0/players-guide/src/player/generated/magician.md

 _Corruption Upgrade: Miser's Dream_

 * Place any card of suit Pentacles on Check Behind Your Ears and discard it, immediately.
-* Deal 1 Magic Damage
+* Deal 1 Damage to an Adversary in your Zone.
 * The Adversary who is dealt damage by Check Behind Your Ears must redraw their Intent.
-* Produce the numeric value of the card played on Check Behind Your Ears, in Credits, for the player, in the form of a credit chit.
+* You gain 1 empty Credit Token (worth: 1 Credit).

 ### Miser's Dream
 _A seemingly endless supply of wealth - of course, it's all an illusion._